MrHedmad/kerblam/README.md

 - :white_check_mark: `kerblam new` can be used to create a new kerblam! project.
 Kerblam! asks you if you want to use some common programming languages and sets up a proper `.gitignore` and pre-commit hooks for you.
-- :pushpin: `kerblam clone` can be used to clone a `kerblam` project.
+- :construction: `kerblam clone` can be used to clone a `kerblam` project.
   Kerblam! will ask you to fetch input files, create virtual environments and more upon creation.
 - :pushpin: `kerblam data` fetches remote data and saves it locally, manages